Ethchlorvynol

-Ethchlorvynol, sold under the brand name Placidyl, is a GABA receptor agonist and central nervous system depressant with anxiolytic, sedative, and hypnotic developed by Pfizer in the 1950s.
-Originally identified in 1956 by research chemists at Abbott Laboratories in the United States, ethchlorvynol became FDA-approved drug The dosage form was always as a softgelcap, containing 200 mg, 500 mg, and 750 mg.
-While the 500 mg and 750 mg strength capsules were for use in reducing sleep latency, the 200 mg strength capsules were intended to be used to re-induce sleep in case of early awakening.
-Abbott discontinued production in 1999 due to problems of the widespread abuse of the substance, and substances within benzodiazepine family (with drugs such as Librium and Valium); by the end of 2001, ethchlorvynol reserves had dried up in the United States.
+Ethchlorvynol is a GABA_{A} receptor positive allosteric modulator with hypnotic and sedative properties, first developed by Pfizer in the 1950s.
+In the United States, it was sold by Abbott Laboratories under the trade name Placidyl.
+Placidyl was available in 200 mg, 500 mg, and 750 mg strength gel-filled capsules.
+The 500 mg and 750 mg capsules were intended to reduce sleep latency, while the 200 mg capsule was intended to re-induce sleep in cases of early awakening.
+Abbott discontinued production in 1999, largely because benzodiazepines (such as Librium and Valium) had replaced non-barbiturate sedatives in clinical practice; by the end of 2001 remaining supplies in the United States had been exhausted.